 Official website: Travis CI

-Availability: Free for open source plans and first 100 builds, paid plans for everything else
+Availability: Free for open-source plans and first 100 builds, paid plans for everything else

 Platform: Hosted and On-premises

-Atlassian is the company focused on providing tools for software development teams and you might know them by their tools like JIRA and Bitbucket.
-Bamboo originally offered both cloud and On-premises solutions, but in the May 2016 the cloud version was discontinued in the favor of the Bitbucket pipelines (accessible through the left panel of your Bitbucket account).
+Atlassian is a company focused on providing tools for software development teams and you might know them by their tools like JIRA and Bitbucket.
+Bamboo originally offered both cloud and On-premises solutions, but in May 2016 the cloud version was discontinued in the favor of the Bitbucket pipelines (accessible through the left panel of your Bitbucket account).

 Bamboo is free to try for 30 days, and after that, there are two plans for small and growing teams.
 Being the Atlassian tool, it has the native support for JIRA and BitBucket and you can even import your Jenkins configurations into the Bamboo easily.